laysakura/rust-succinct/README.md

 - Beta version
 - Nightly build

-So it is expectedly work with Rust 1.33.0 and any newer versions.
+So it expectedly works with Rust 1.33.0 and any newer versions.

 Older versions may also work, but are not tested or guaranteed.

 ## Roadmap

-Succinct.rs has plant to provide these succinct data structures.
+Succinct.rs has plan to provide these succinct data structures.

 1. Succinct Bit Vector **(done)**
 2. [LOUDS](https://dl.acm.org/citation.cfm?id=1398646)